kubevirt/user-guide/creation/disks-and-volumes.md

 This config map assumes KubeVirt will be installed in the kubevirt namespace.
 Change the namespace to suite your installation.

-First post the configmap above, then install KubeVirt.
+First post the ConfigMap above, then install KubeVirt.
 At that point DataVolume integration will be enabled.

 ### ephemeral